 Trader's Alley: Week 4 Buy Low, Sell High, and Hold

-Below are my Buy Low, Sell High, and Hold recommendations heading into Week 4.
-As always, don’t forget to use the 4for4 Trade Evaluator to try and mine even more value out of your moves.
-And remember, these recommendations aren’t meant to be end-all, be-all decisions on players.
-I’m simply trying to highlight players who could help you come out ahead in fantasy trades.
+Below is my Buy Low, Sell High, and Hold recommendations heading into Week 4.
+In addition to this article, don’t forget to use the 4for4 Trade Evaluator to try and mine even more value out of your moves.
+And remember, these recommendations are just the beginning of your fantasy trade considerations.
+Every league and every team is different.
+These are just some of the players who I’m interested in this week.

 - All Premium Content